The benefits of chemically granulated fertilizer

 Except for the abovementioned benefits, chemically granulated fertilizer offers the benefit of homogenous distribution of nutrients when spread or placed.
 The problem with bulk blended fertilizer is that the raw materials are not homogenous in size, form or density.
 These blends often contains high concentrations raw materials such as urea, which means that small volumes per unit product is used, exacerbating poor distribution.
 The primary problem is therefore the segregation of raw materials during blending, bagging, transport and application (refer to Photo 1).
 Uneven distribution of fertilizer sources during the spread and placement of fertilizer leads to a lack of nutrition, as well as fertilizer burn.
 International research (Levington Agriculture in the UK) showed that a coefficient of variation of as little as 30% in distribution can lead to yield losses of between 3% and 22% on wheat.

-Kansas State University in the USA recorded yield losses of 25% on soybeans following uneven place-ment of calcium chloride.
+Kansas State University in the USA recorded yield losses of 25% on soybeans following uneven place-ment of potassium chloride.
 Omnia's own maize trials showed that a 20% yield loss is possible on sandy soils, while a 10% yield loss can be expected on loamy soils.

 Photo 1: Examples of chemically granulated fertilizer (a) versus bulk blended products (b and c).
 Notice the poor distribution of elemental sulphur and copper oxide containing pastells in sample c.